MoeinShahi/Messenger-simualtor-application/README.md

 ## Support

-If you encounter any problems or have any questions, please contact [your email or username].
+If you encounter any problems or have any questions, please contact moein.shahi.contact@gmail.com.